jimmissa/qoruyo-models-guide/syriac-ocr-corpora/isaac-of-antioch/README.md

 # Isaac of Antioch: Qoruyo OCR Corpus

-This is a complete page-level OCR corpus for the 837 prepared pages of the 1903 Isaac of Antioch edition used in this project.
+This is a complete page-level OCR corpus for the 837 prepared pages of the 1903 Isaac of Antioch edition by Paul Bedjan used in this project.
 It is reproducible because it preserves the complete chain from source page to OCR:

 1. the original page photographs;